 - We keep our tower in a set place in our kitchen so our toddler knows where they can use the counter; and so I know where to keep things out of reach.
 (As in, don’t put yours right in front of where you store your kitchen knives!)

 - Wipe it down occasionally since it may get dusty or sticky, depending on how you use it.

 - If your child is using it unsafely—jumping on it, using it as a ladder to get onto the counter, trying to pull it over, I suggest putting it away for a few days or otherwise limiting their use to reset the behavior.
 They need to behave to earn the right to use it.

 - Consider how to share the tower if you have more than one kiddo.
 There are some options for a double-wide tower, but that only works if you have the space for it.

-- Use it as a place for your child to do simple activities while you cook so they can be nearby.
+- Use it as a place for your child to do simple activities while you cook (or craft activities like Salt Dough) so they can be nearby.
 It’s not just for cooking!